Continuous-time trading and the emergence of probability: Upper price for sets

 The class of allowed strategies for Sceptic is defined in two steps.
 A \emph{simple trading strategy} $G$ consists of an increasing sequence of stopping times $\tau_1\le\tau_2\le\cdots$ and, for each $n=1,2,\ldots$, a bounded $\FFF_{\tau_{n}}$-measurable function $h_n$.
 It is required that, for each $\omega\in\Omega$, $\lim_{n\to\infty}\tau_n(\omega)=\infty$.
 To such $G$ and an \emph{initial capital} $c\in\bbbr$ corresponds the \emph{simple capital process}

-(with the zero terms in the sum ignored, which makes the sum finite for each $t$); the value $h_n(\omega)$ will be called Sceptic's \emph{bet} (or \emph{stake}) at time $\tau_n$, and $\K^{G,c}_t(\omega)$ will be referred to as Sceptic's capital at time $t$.
+(with the zero terms in the sum ignored, which makes the sum finite for each $t$); the value $h_n(\omega)$ will be called Sceptic's \emph{bet} (or \emph{bet on $\omega$}, or \emph{stake}) at time $\tau_n$, and $\K^{G,c}_t(\omega)$ will be referred to as Sceptic's capital at time $t$.

 A \emph{positive capital process} is any process $\mathfrak{S}$ that can be represented in the form

 where the simple capital processes $\K^{G_n,c_n}_t(\omega)$ are required to be positive, for all $t$ and $\omega$, and the positive series $\sum_{n=1}^{\infty}c_n$ is required to converge.
 The sum (\ref{eq:positive-capital}) is always positive but allowed to take value $\infty$.
 Since $\K^{G_n,c_n}_0(\omega)=c_n$ does not depend on $\omega$, $\mathfrak{S}_0(\omega)$ also does not depend on $\omega$ and will sometimes be abbreviated to $\mathfrak{S}_0$.